ZILtoid1991/vfile/README.md

 # vfile
-Reads and writes a memory location as if it were a file.
+Implements a virtual file, meaning a memory location can be read and written like if it were a file, reducing overloads by

 Mostly compatible with Phobos'es std.stdio's File structure.